zambodaniel/SyliusPickupPointPlugin/README.md

 Note that:
 - `faker` provider will not work on prod environment
+- `coolrunner` provider require `setono/coolrunner-bundle` to be installed
 - `gls` provider require `setono/gls-webservice-bundle` to be installed
 - `dao` provider require `setono/dao-bundle` to be installed
 - `post_nord` provider require `setono/post-nord-bundle` to be installed